 The Family and Medical Leave Act (FMLA) went into effect on August 5, 1993 and is described fully by the US Department of Labor (https://www.dol.gov/agencies/whd/fmla).
 FMLA allows eligible employees of covered employers to take unpaid, job-protected leave for specified family and medical reasons with continuation of group health insurance coverage under the same terms and conditions as if the employee had not taken leave.
 Eligible employees are entitled to 12 weeks of leave in a 12-month period.

 This leave can be used to care for a newborn or newly adopted child, to care for a seriously ill spouse, child or parent, or to take care of one’s own serious health condition.
-Health benefits must be maintained by the employer during this leave, but premiums paid may be recovered under limited circumstances if the employee does not return to work.
 Employees may be required to use personal, vacation and sick leave before using leave under this law.

 How does FMLA impact any requirements to provide reasonable accommodations?

 Employees with disabilities may request a leave of absence to address a medical condition or to get treatment for the disability.
 This leave could be considered either a reasonable accommodation under the Americans with Disabilities Act or a request to use FMLA leave – it is the employer’s responsibility to determine which leave apply.
 The final regulations for the FMLA state that the provisions of the FMLA are to be considered separate and distinct from reasonable accommodations provisions of the ADA.

 The FMLA regulations also state that an employee who is no longer able to perform the essential functions of the job does not have a right to job restoration under the FMLA.
 However, the ADA may obligate the employer to provide an accommodation if the individual is a qualified individual with a disability, unless it would cause undue hardship.